 - Variable in severity and is usually two or more distinct populations of red cells with normal or a hypochromic microcytic red cells and macrocytes.

-- An unexplained macrocytic anaemia with no evidence of megaloblastosis and/or a mild thrombocytopenia or neutropenia may be the initial indicator of a problem and precede symptomatic illness or a definitive haematological diagnosis MDS by several years.
+- An unexplained macrocytic anaemia with no evidence of megaloblastosis and/or a mild thrombocytopenia or neutropenia may be the initial indicator of a problem and precede symptomatic illness or a definitive haematological diagnosis of MDS by several years.

 - Typically in an older patient presenting with symptoms of chronic anaemia - eg, fatigue and exertional dyspnoea.